 You can choose between Volvo, Deluxe, Semi-deluxe and Uttarakhand State Transport Buses.
 From Delhi ISBT, located at Kashmiri Gate or Anand Vihar, you can take buses till Dehradun.
 You can either book at ISBT or even book online.
 It takes 6 to 7 hours from Delhi to reach Dehradun, which is at a distance of 254 km.

 There is a regular bus service, every 15 minutes to 1 hour from Dehradun Inter State Bus Terminal (ISBT) near Clement Town.
-Mussoorie Bus Station, located at Dehradun Railway Station and Delhi Bus Stand on Gandhi Road also provides bus services.
+Mussoorie Bus Station, located near Dehradun Railway Station and Delhi Bus Stand on Gandhi Road also provides bus services.

 From Dehradun, drive to Pantwari (99 km), which takes around 3 hours and 30 minutes.